-The Chinese are building up military infrastructure and expanding a network of road, rail, and air links in its southwestern border areas.
-To meet these challenges, the Indian government has also committed to expanding infrastructure development along the disputed border, although China currently holds a decisive military edge.
+China is building up military infrastructure and expanding a network of road, rail, and air links in its southwestern border areas.
+To heritage.org meet these challenges, the Indian government has also committed to expanding infrastructure development along the disputed border, although China currently holds a decisive military edge.